Abe Bailey

-Sir Abraham Bailey, 1st Baronet KCMG JP (6 November 1864 – 10 August 1940), known as Abe Bailey, was a South African gold tycoon, politician, financier and cricketer.
+Sir Abraham Bailey, 1st Baronet KCMG JP (6 November 1864 – 10 August 1940), known as Abe Bailey, was a South African diamond and gold tycoon, politician, financier and cricketer.

 Early years

 Bailey's mother, Ann Drummond McEwan, was Scottish by birth while his father, Thomas Bailey, was from Yorkshire, England.
 Married in 1860 in South Africa, Thomas and Ann Bailey had four children, Mary, Abraham, Susannah and Alice, before Ann Bailey's premature death in 1872, when young Abe was only seven years old.
 Abe Bailey was sent to England to be educated, first at Keighley and later at Clewer House.

 After the outbreak of the Second Boer War in October 1899, a corps of imperial volunteers from London was formed in late December 1899.
 The corps included infantry, mounted infantry and artillery divisions and was authorized with the name City of London Imperial Volunteers.
 It proceeded to South Africa in January 1900, returned in October the same year, and was disbanded in December 1900.
 Bailey was appointed a lieutenant of the mounted infantry division on 3 January 1900, with the temporary rank of lieutenant in the army, but the appointment was later cancelled.
 He saw active service in South Africa with a different regiment, and returned to the United Kingdom in July 1900 on the RMS Dunottar Castle.
 In December 1902 he was appointed a captain in the Sussex Yeomanry.